Cross-Rehk/Dual_Boot_Chromium_OS/README.md

 Yes, it is absolutely safe unless you mess with boot entry or not compitable CPU

+#### which Chromium option is more preferred?

+Wayne OS test buils is most preferred,as it is latest version.

 #### Why only 1 partitions are required to dualboot Chromium OS whereas the image has 13 partitions?

 These partitions are in loop on selected partition.